Simone de Beauvoir: Impact

 At one point in the early 1970s, Beauvoir also aligned herself with the French League for Women's Rights as a means to campaign and fight against sexism in French society.
 Beauvoir's influence goes beyond just her impact on second-wave founders, and extends to numerous aspects of feminism, including literary criticism, history, philosophy, theology, criticism of scientific discourse, and psychotherapy.
 When Beauvoir first became involved with the feminism movement, one of her objectives was legalizing abortion.
 Donna Haraway wrote that, "despite important differences, all the modern feminist meanings of gender have roots in Simone de Beauvoir's claim that 'one is not born a woman [one becomes one].'"
 This "most famous feminist sentence ever written" is echoed in the title of Monique Wittig's 1981 essay One Is Not Born a Woman.
 Judith Butler took the concept a step further, arguing that Beauvoir's choice of the verb to become suggests that gender is a process, constantly being renewed in an ongoing interaction between the surrounding culture and individual choice.
+Beauvoir also influenced others such as Sara Ahmed, bell hooks, and Luce Irigaray.

+New and improved translations of Beauvoir's work have grown interest in her philosophy.
+Important venues for study include the journal Simone de Beauvoir Studies was founded in 1983 and International Simone de Beauvoir Society.

+There are several biographies on Beauvoir's life and work including Simone de Beauvoir—A Life of Freedom (1981) by Carol Ascher, Simone de Beauvoir: A Biography (1987) by Claude Francis and Fernande Gontier, Simone de Beauvoir (1990) by Deirdre Bair was written in cooperation of Beauvoir, Simone de Beauvoir: The Making of an Intellectual Woman (1994) by scholar Toril Moi includes additional theory and literary criticism, Simone de Beauvoir (2008) by Lisa Appignanesi, and Becoming Beauvoir (2019) by Kate Kirkpatrick which draws from newly published letters.
+Simone de Beauvoir: I Want It All from Life (2023) by Julia Korbik and illustrated by Julia Bernhard is a graphic novel about Beauvoir's life.